Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Results

-\mtwo\ sampled nine total parameters: $\varepsilon_z$, three hardening parameters ($\tau_f$, $\nu_\mathrm{inner}$, and $R_\mathrm{char}$), the local normalization and slope of the \mmb\ relation ($\alpha_0$ and $\beta_0$), and the three local galaxy stellar mass (GSMF) function parameters ($\phi_{*, 0, 0}$, $\phi_{*, 1, 0}$, and $M_{\mathrm{c}, 0}$).
+\Mtwo\ sampled nine total parameters: $\varepsilon_z$, three hardening parameters ($\tau_f$, $\nu_\mathrm{inner}$, and $R_\mathrm{char}$), the local normalization and slope of the \mmb\ relation ($\alpha_0$ and $\beta_0$), and the three local galaxy stellar mass (GSMF) function parameters ($\phi_{*, 0, 0}$, $\phi_{*, 1, 0}$, and $M_{\mathrm{c}, 0}$).
 For the \mmb\ relation and GSMF parameters we use informative priors based on EM observations \citep{Kormendy_Ho_2013, Leja_2020}, we used uniform priors for the hardening parameters \citep{Kelley_2017, AgazieBHB_2023}.

-In this case, the posterior distribution of $\varepsilon_z$ (dark blue, dashed) favors lower values than with \mone, but is 92\% positive with a median value of $\varepsilon_z = 0.56 \pm 0.40$.
-Despite the more modest scatter evolution, the spectrum associated with this model is marginally higher in amplitude and in slightly better agreement with the data.
-All GSMF and local \mmb\ posteriors recovered the priors.
-The increased GWB amplitude is largely a result of the values of hardening timescale parameters (Figure \ref{fig:asn_corner_scatter}).
+In Figure \ref{fig:epz_posteriors}, the posterior distribution of $\varepsilon_z$ for \mtwo\ (dark blue, dashed) favors lower values than with \mone, but 92\% of the distribution corresponds to positive values of $\varepsilon_z$ with a median of $\varepsilon_z = 0.56 \pm 0.40$.
+Despite the more modest scatter evolution, the spectrum associated with this model is higher in amplitude than that of \mone\ and is in better agreement with the data, sitting within the 68\% confidence region for the four lowest frequency bins.
+All GSMF and local \mmb\ posteriors are in good agreement with the priors. \citet{Matt_2026} found that, for a non-evolving \mmb\ relation, posterior distributions for these parameters will deviate significantly from the priors.
+Since these parameters are well-constrained with EM observations \citep{Leja_2020, Kormendy_Ho_2013}, congruency between posteriors and priors here indicates consistency with EM-based observations.
+With a weaker \mmb\ scatter evolution (versus \mone) we would expect the amplitude of the GWB to be lower.
+However the correlation between $\varepsilon_z$ and GWB amplitude is less direct with so many additional free parameters.

+In Figure \ref{fig:gwb_vs_ez} we show a scatter plot of the GWB amplitude versus the $\varepsilon_z$.
+As described in \rev{Section} \ref{sec:sam}, for each of the 20,000 samples taken from our prior distributions, we calculate a GWB spectrum.
+In Figure \ref{fig:gwb_vs_ez} we plot the amplitude of those 20,000 spectra (at the lowest frequency bin, $\log f_\mathrm{GW} \sim -8.7$) for both \mone\ and \mtwo\ versus the value of $\varepsilon_z$ for the associated sample.